KedarDev/Mr.FullStack/README.md

 <h4>

- Introducing Mr.FullStack Your [Open-Source](https://opensource.guide/starting-a-project/) Full Stack Application with a Personal AI Avatar
-Join a thriving community of developers dedicated to upskilling, showcasing their talents, and impressing hiring managers.
-Elevate your career with Mr. FullStack, where innovation meets opportunity.
-Create and share your portfolio, receive feedback, and engage with peers.
-Like and comment on user profiles to cultivate a culture of collaboration and support.
-Welcome to <span> Mr.FullStack! </span>
+Mr.FullStack is an [Open-Source](https://opensource.guide/starting-a-project/)  full stack application with a personal AI avatar.
+It allows developers to create and share their portfolios, receive feedback, and engage with peers.
+Join a thriving community of developers dedicated to upskilling, displaying their talents, and impressing hiring managers from the biggest TECH giants like FANG.
+Elevate your career, where innovation meets opportunity.
+Help cultivate a culture of collaboration and support.

 </h4>
 </p>